sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_07.rst

 .. ----------------------------------------------------------------------------

 .. figure:: ../_images/lsj_factorialanova7.*
-   :alt: Regression analysis for the rtfm dataset, unsaturated
+   :alt: Regression analysis for the rtfm data set, unsaturated
    :name: fig-factorialanova7

    Regression analysis for the |rtfm|_ data set in jamovi: Model with two